Education in St. Louis: Primary and secondary education

 The St. Louis Public Schools (SLPS) is the only school district in St. Louis.
 It operates more than 75 schools, including several magnet schools.
 SLPS operates under provisional accreditation from the state of Missouri and is under the governance of a state-appointed school board called the Special Administrative Board, although a local board continues to exist without legal authority over the district.
 Since 2000, charter schools have operated in the city of St. Louis using authorization from Missouri state law.
 These schools are sponsored by local institutions or corporations and take in students from kindergarten through high school.
 In addition, several private schools exist in the city, and the Archdiocese of St. Louis operates dozens of parochial schools in the city, including parochial high schools.

 Several secular private schools also exist in the city, such as Crossroads College Preparatory School.

 Missouri School for the Blind, a state-operated K-12 boarding school, is in the city.

 Colleges and universities

-The city of St. Louis is home to many universities and colleges, including Saint Louis University, Harris-Stowe State University, Washington University in St. Louis (although part of Washington University is located in adjacent Clayton, Missouri), and Stevens Institute of Business and Arts.
+The city of St. Louis is home to many universities and colleges, including Saint Louis University, the University of Missouri-St. Louis, Harris-Stowe State University, Washington University in St. Louis (although part of Washington University is located in adjacent Clayton, Missouri), and Stevens Institute of Business and Arts.